JoJoDeveloping/iris-docker/README.md

 # iris-docker
 Docker container based on [4ever2's au-fsv](https://github.com/4ever2/au-fsv22) docker container.
-The container can be used for easy cross-platform Coq/Iris development using Visual Studio Code.
+The container can be used for easy cross-platform Rocq/Iris development using Visual Studio Code.
-The container configuration will automatically install the VsCoq extension for Visual Studio Code and configure Coq-related settings.
+The container configuration will automatically install the VsRocq extension for Visual Studio Code and configure Rocq-related settings.

 The precise software used in this image can be found in `src/Dockerfile`.